-Narrated by David Attenborough, this second episode showcases an amazing collection of wildlife, many of which have never before been filmed.
-Cyanide-eating lemurs, cannibalistic frogs, meat-eating plants, cryptic leaf-tailed geckos, tadpole-eating wasps, tunnel-digging chameleons and house-proud flycatchers are just some of the weird and wonderful wildlife featured in this programme.
+Narrated by David Attenborough, this second episode showcases an amazing collection of wildlife, many of which have never been filmed before.
+Cyanide-eating lemurs, cannibalistic frogs, meat-eating plants, cryptic leaf-tailed geckos, tadpole-eating wasps, tunnel-digging chameleons and house-proud flycatchers are just some of the weird and wonderful wildlife featured.

 Along this coast, every cliff and valley is like a lost world where nature has run riot.
 Amongst the boulders of the Andringitra Highlands, a few hardy troops of ringtailed lemurs make their home.
-More at home in the hot southern forests, these eke out a living at the top of the coldest mountain on the island.
 To fight the sub-zero cold, they have developed thick coats and can only survive the freezing nights by huddling together in rocky crevices.
 In this high 'desert', they must eat cacti for moisture.